jbush001/NyuziProcessor/software/benchmarks/membench/README.md

 saturate the memory interface by using vector wide transfers and splitting the copy between multiple hardware threads to hide memory latency.

 This only runs in Verilog simulation.
-It can be executed by typing:
+Execute it by typing:

     ./runtest.sh